 This includes taking time to rest when you have medical problems arise.
 Even with a common cold, rest is usually the first prescribed step.
 If you are sleeping for sixteen hours a day while you’re sick, that isn’t the same thing as being lazy.

 Take some time to figure out if you’re actually being lazy or if you just need rest.
+You need rest.
+What you need to stop is only being lazy.
+Differentiate them.

 “There is virtue in work and there is virtue in rest.
 Use both and overlook neither.”